yguo04/yguo04.github.io/_pages/cv.md

 nav: true
 nav_order: 1
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This page includes my brief CV.
+description: This page includes my brief CV
 sidebar: left
 ---